khale/iit-cs450-f22-site/index.md

 This is the webpage for CS 450: Operating Systems at [IIT](https://iit.edu).
 This course is for junior/senior level undergraduates and graduates in Computer Science.
 CS 450 is a core requirement for the CS curriculum.
-Both CS 350 and CS 351 are required prerequisites.
+Both CS 350 and CS 351 are **required** prerequisites.

 ## Course Communication
-We'll be using the Diderot platform for course communication (see Blackboard for the invite link).
-The course schedule, lecture materials, and assignments will all be posted on Diderot.
+We'll be using the [Diderot](https://diderot.one) platform for course communication.
+You will receive an invite from me in the first week of class.
+The course schedule, lecture materials, class discussion, and assignments will all be on Diderot.

 ## Other Useful Links and Resources
 This is a list of other resources that you might find useful for this class.